fpp/drywall/README.md

 Also includes account / settings editing by user

 TODO:
-- format / enhance display of 3rd party jason on account page
+- format / enhance display of 3rd party json on account page
 - allow association of new 3rd party id with existing account
 - allow removal of 3rd party id from existing account
+- remove console.logs and clean-up some rough edges in the code

 Installation